Last Updated on

 This may be easier said than done, but consistency works!
-Once you create a solid budget plan try to stick with it.
-When I started seeing results and started paying down the debt that I had I knew that it was all because my husband and I got on the same page and didn’t give up on our budget.
+Once you create a solid budget plan, try to stick with it.
+When I started seeing results and started paying down the debt that I had, I knew it was because my husband and I got on the same page and didn’t give up on our budget.

 So, think about what motivates you and what will help you stick to your monthly budget.

 Don’t overthink!
 Make it fun and do what will work best for you.

 Another important step for me was to use actual Budget templates.
 I needed something that was going to work for people like me, so I created a complete set of printable budget templates that can help anyone organize their monthly bills and expenses with ease.

 These printables have helped me stay on track and save a ton of money throughout my journey.
 Grab the free monthly expenses tracker by signing clicking here.
 If you want to see the full bundle of budget templates click here!

 7. Track Debt

 While setting up my budget, I soon found out that I had some credit card debt that I needed to pay off first since it was the smallest amount.
 I took a day to write down all my debt so that I could see it on paper.

 Then I organized the debt from smallest to largest amount and started paying down the smallest debts first.
 In my case, it was one of my credit card of $4,500.
 After staying on track I became super motivated to pay off the smallest debt so my husband and I stayed on a tight budget.